zshipko/irmin-ipfs/README.md

-# asst
+# merz

-A storage assistant for IPFS
+A cluster and storage assistant for IPFS